 Rent one of our canoes or kayaks and enjoy a leisurely paddle up the Bonnechere River.
-You can picnic or go for a dip at the sand dunes, and enjoy a visit to a perennial camper favourite, the jumping tree.
+Camper-favourite activities include picnics and jumping at the sand dunes, and you can paddle right into Algonquin Park if you are looking for a longer trip.

 Wilno, Ontario is Canada’s first Polish settlement.
 Wilno has a rich cultural history, and the Polish Kashub Heritage Museum & Skansen (Open Air Museum) are open daily from 11 to 5.
 Wilno Tavern offers a variety of Polish and Canadian dishes.
 The Polish food buffet on Saturdays and Sundays is an experience not to be missed!

 Located in Eganville, the Bonnechere Caves are certainly worth a visit.
 Knowledgeable tour guides will take you down beneath the earth, with info on local geology, fossils, and more.
 There are also rapids, chute waterfalls and special events that include fossil hunts, and underground music & dining.